bccsa/luminary/docs/adr/0006-supported-mobile-os-versions.md

 ## Context

-We want to reach as wide an audience as possible with the ActiveChristianity app.
+We want to reach as wide an audience as possible with the Luminary app.
 A lot of people in Africa have older phones with mainly older Android versions.

 ## Decision